 Before each session, the technologist assigned to workstation 3 prints all labels for all SPs assigned to a session.
 The correct bar-coded labels automatically print for each SP based on the SP's age, sex, appointment type, and selection into one or more subsamples.
-Print pregnancy testing, urine processing, blood processing, acrylamide processing, pool blood tube, and OGTT processing labels for all

-SPs scheduled into a MEC session.
+Print pregnancy testing, urine processing, blood processing, packed cell processing, pool blood tube, OGTT processing labels, and HPV oral rinse for all SPs scheduled into a MEC session.
 The phlebotomist and the technologist assigned to shipping are responsible for labeling vessels and assembling the blood processing racks.
-The MEC physician prints the HPV labels.
+The MEC physician prints the HPV swab labels.